-Brain aneurysm repair - dischargeAneurysm repair - cerebral - discharge; Cerebral aneurysm repair - discharge; Coiling - discharge; Saccular aneurysm repair - discharge; Berry aneurysm repair - discharge; Fusiform aneurysm repair - discharge; Dissecting aneurysm repair - discharge; Endovascular aneurysm repair - discharge
+Brain aneurysm repair - dischargeAneurysm repair - cerebral - discharge; Cerebral aneurysm repair - discharge; Coiling - discharge; Saccular aneurysm repair - discharge; Berry aneurysm repair - discharge; Fusiform aneurysm repair - discharge; Dissecting aneurysm repair - discharge; Endovascular aneurysm repair - discharge; Aneurysm clipping - discharge

-- Open craniotomy (a hole is made in your skull to place a clip on the base of the aneurysm)
+- Open craniotomy, during which the doctor makes a hole in your skull to place a clip on the base of the aneurysm.

-- Endovascular repair (the doctor can do surgery on areas of your body through a blood vessel).
+- Endovascular repair, during which the doctor does surgery on areas of your body through a blood vessel.

 What to Expect at Home

-If you had bleeding before, during, or after surgery you may have some short- or long-term neurological problems.
+If you had bleeding before, during, or after surgery you may have some short- or long-term problems.
 These may be mild or severe.
-For many people, these problems will decrease over time or go away.
+For many people, these problems get better over time.

 If you had either type of surgery you may:

 - Feel sad, angry, or very nervous.
 This is normal.